Frequently Asked Questions

 Stroke can be linked to Geriatric Medicine to allow dual accreditation with posts available in the region including in Cambridge and Norwich.
-While this typically adds a year to training the new 2022 stroke curriculum provides new guidance where trainees will only need to take a period of 6 months as an OOP.
+While this previously added a year to training the new 2022 stroke curriculum provides new guidance where trainees will only need to take a period of 6 months as an OOP.
 There is a stroke section on the HEE EoE website.

 GERIATRIC MEDICINE FROM A TRAINEE PERSPECTIVE by Dr Fiona Macmillan